smogledore/smogledore.github.io/content/portfolio/humanize-meetings.md

 In a team with 2 UX designers and a UX researcher based in Canada, I contributed to all phases of the design process, including research with prototype testing.

-<p class="m-0">I led the delivery and design handoff part with an engineering team based in Germany.</p>
+<p class="m-0">I led the delivery and design handoff with an engineering team based in Germany.</p>

 </div>